BertalanD/dotfiles/README.md

 A GPU-accelerated cross-platform terminal emulator.
 Aside from my preferred font (Fira Code)/color scheme (Solarized Dark), most settings are kept default.
 A script `.local/bin/xterm` is included that notifies you if an application tries to run `xterm` and launches Alacritty.

-### redshift

-Control the display's color temperature.
-Automatically sets a warmer temperature at night, reducing eye strain.
-Requires a version patched with Wayland support (i.e. `redshift-wayland-git` from AUR).
-Set to be run on login by sway.

 ### mako

 Display desktop notifications.
 It is automatically added to be launched by sway on startup.
 Custom theming is added.